software-assignments-spring2021/project-setup-team-luniao-devolved/CONTRIBUTING.md

 1. Clone all files following the instructions above.
 2. To test the front-end, navigate to the `front-end` folder.
 3. Run `npm install` to install all dependencies.
 4. Run `npm start` to start the server.
+5. To test the back-end, open another terminal and navigate to the `back-end` folder while #4 is still running.
+6. Run `npm install` to install all dependencies.
+7. Run `npm start` to run the back-end.